CIPD membership demonstrates a commitment to the highest standards of practice in HR and L&D

 - Each principle is of equal importance.

-BS 76000 Valuing people in organizations (2015): this management system standard promotes a structured approach to people value management to enable organisations to assess the extent to which their HR policies and practices promote long term effectiveness, shared values and social sustainability to ensure the mutual respect and contribution of everyone who works on their behalf.
+BS 76000 Valuing people in organizations (2015): This Management System standard promotes a structured approach to help organisations assess how their HR policies and practices promote long term effectiveness, shared values and social sustainability to ensure the mutual respect and contribution of everyone who works on their behalf.

-PD 76006 A guide to learning and development (2017): this published document provides an essential ‘roadmap’ to the use of learning and development as a means to maximise the value of people in an organisation, including options to identify priority learning and development areas, innovative ways to meet learning needs, and options to evaluate the success of learning practices.
+PD 76006 A guide to learning and development (2017): This Published Document provides an essential ‘roadmap’ to using learning and development to develop individual potential and support organisational performance.
+It includes identifying priority learning and development areas, innovative ways to meet learning needs, and options to evaluate the success of learning practices.

 International human resource management standards